 First, find a standing dead tree.
 Fell the tree and cut it into logs with edges as flat as you can make them.
 This is important because the torch will stand vertically.
 For this reason, you also don’t want the logs to be more than 3 feet long, and if the diameter is small the log should be even shorter to provide more stability.

 Next, stand your log up and make a cut down the center of it (from 12 o’clock to 6 o’clock) that goes from the top of the log as low as you can get it without splitting it.
+It’s ok if you split the log completely, it just may be harder to keep it standing upright.
 This will be easier with a saw, but it can be down by batoning (once your hatchet or knife blade is in the wood, use another piece of wood to strike the blade and drive it deeper).
 Then, make another cut perpendicular to your first cut.
 If you need to, place sticks in the cuts to keep them open as you go.

 Your torch is ready to light.